httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 TTRP and backend or origin server, for example, might be authenticated in some way with the insertion and consumption of the `Client-Cert` and `Client-Cert-Chain` header fields occurring only on that connection.
+{{Appendix B.3 of ?I-D.ietf-httpbis-message-signatures}} gives one example of this with an application of HTTP Message Signatures.
 Alternatively the network topology might dictate a private network such that the backend application is only able to accept requests from the TTRP and the proxy can only make requests to that server.
 Other deployments that meet the requirements set forth herein are also possible.